bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ## Process for step 2

-We'll now add the process definition for the second step in the workflow that runs the R script for finding junction-spanning reads.
+We'll now add the process definition for the second step in the workflow; this is the step that runs the R script for finding junction-spanning reads.

 The new version of our workflow also creates a channel for the flanking sequences CSV file and joins the output from the first process to the input